-Me: You’ve seen this before, 19 and a half years ago.
-It was the first story we watched together when I moved in with you in ’93.
+Me: You’ve seen this story before, Sue, 19 years ago.
+It was the first one we watched together when I moved in with you in 1993.
 Can you remember anything about it?

-Sue: No. I remember Genesis of the Daleks, though.
+Sue: No. I do remember Genesis of the Daleks, though.

-Me: You didn’t say much at the time.
+Me: You didn’t say very much at the time.

-Sue: I was probably thinking about you.
+Sue: I was probably too busy thinking about you.
 We were still in our honeymoon period.

-Me: And Peter Davison was too old for you back then.
+Me: And Peter Davison was much too old for you back then.

-Last week’s location has convinced Sue that anything’s possible now.
+Last week’s location has convinced Sue anything’s possible.